 - Compatible with new technology

-- Surround sound is excellent and produces a realistic sound.
+- The surround sound is excellent and produces a realistic sound.

 Cons Of Yamaha TSR-700